-Full laboratory service and backup at NZVP (at the zoo) close by with courier collection twice a day, faster results than your own DHB provides.
+Full in-house laboratory service (ABAXIS) and backup at Gribbles laboratory close by with courier collection twice a day, faster results than your own DHB provides.

 Friendly pathologists provide advice to help with results and pinpoint problems found in your pets.

 “Titre” is a term used to describe and measure the level of protective antibodies (disease-fighting immune cells which are produced in immunised animals) in the blood.

 Protective antibodies (the body’s disease fighting mechanism or immune system) in the blood are produced in one of two ways: